top of page

 CONCLUSION

-It's easy to see that in spite of the attempts of many to disqualify our Savior's sacrificial atonement and to devalue its symbolic significance, the record of Scripture and the simple understanding of the Gospels' testimony continue to remain impeccably trustworthy.
+In spite of the attempts of many to disqualify our Savior's sacrificial atonement and to devalue its symbolic significance, I hope it was demonstrated that the record of Scripture and the simple understanding of the Gospel's testimony continue to remain impeccably trustworthy.

 bottom of page